jjacobsonn/UrbanFlux/docs/CONTRIBUTING.md

 ---

 ## License

 By contributing, you agree that your contributions will be licensed under the MIT License.

 ---

 ## Thank You

-Every contribution matters!
-Whether it's:
-- Reporting a bug
-- Suggesting a feature
-- Improving documentation
-- Submitting code
-- Reviewing PRs

-Your efforts help make UrbanFlux better for everyone.
+Every contribution matters.
+Whether it's reporting a bug, suggesting a feature, improving documentation, submitting code, or reviewing PRs, your efforts help make UrbanFlux better for everyone.

 ---

-**Questions?** Open an issue or discussion — we're here to help!
+**Questions?** Open an issue or discussion.